-“The business has two sides to it, one side is slightly more reactive where a business has been encountering an issue and where they are engaging our services generally more for transactional HR.
-Following on from that we can look at adding value to the business.
+“The business has two sides to it, one side is slightly more reactive, where a business has been encountering an issue and they are engaging our services generally more for transactional HR.
+Following on from that, we can look at adding value to the business.

-“You still have to educate but I think they do understand because one of the biggest bills an organisation has is their wage cost.
+“You do still have to educate, but I think companies do understand – because one of the biggest bills an organisation has is their wage cost.
 It can have an impact on your bottom line if your employees aren’t delivering.

 “Engagement levels globally are really low, they went up by 13% to 15% last year.
 So, 85% of global employees aren’t actually delivering to their full potential or are only delivering what’s expected of them.

-“So there’s a huge opportunity there for businesses to be getting more performance and then that will have an impact on their bottom line.”
+“So there’s a huge opportunity there for businesses to be getting better performance and then that will have an impact on their bottom line.”

 Claire explained that it’s “not rocket science” for companies to improve on this.

-“It’s like going to the gym, there are things you need to do and you need to do them consistently.
-To begin with, take a step back to look back at what engagement is.
+“It’s like going to the gym – there are things you need to do and you need to do them consistently.”

 “Gallup, a global organisation who look at employee engagement on an annual basis, use three levels of ‘engaged’, ‘disengaged’ and ‘highly disengaged’.